gvwilson/sdxpy/src/ftp/index.md

 The Internet is simpler than most people realize
 (as well as being more complex than anyone could possibly comprehend).
-Most systems still follow the rules they did thirty years ago;
+Most systems still follow the rules they did 30 years ago;
 in particular,
 most web servers still handle the same kinds of messages in the same way.